TR-1000/GameScraper/README.md

 # Roadmap
-* Save scrape results to the Database
+* Save scrape results to the database
-* User login
+* User login and ability to comment on other users favorites.

 # Help Along The Way